 Protection from sunlight is a primary consideration in the selection of a finish coating.
-Long term UV (ultraviolet) protection of the barrier coat depends on how well the finish coating itself resists UV and keeps its pigments or its shield of UV filters on the surface of the epoxy barrier coat.
+Long-term UV (ultraviolet) protection of the barrier coat depends on how well the finish coating itself resists UV and keeps its pigments or its shield of UV filters on the surface of the epoxy barrier coat.
 A high gloss finish reflects a higher proportion of the light hitting the surface than a dull surface.
-All other thing being equal, a white (especially a glossy white) coating will last the longest.
+All other things being equal, a white (especially a glossy white) coating will last the longest.

 Most types of coatings are compatible with epoxy.
 Thoroughly cured epoxy is an almost completely inert hard plastic.
 This means most paint solvents will not soften, swell or react with it.
 However, it is still a good idea to build a test panel to assure coating compatibility.

 - Latex paints are compatible with epoxy and they do an adequate job of protecting the epoxy barrier from UV radiation.
 In many architectural applications, latex paint may be the most suitable coating to use.
 Their durability is limited.

 - Alkyd finishes-enamel, alkyd enamel, marine enamel, acrylic enamel, alkyd modified epoxy, traditional varnish, and spar varnish-offer ease of application, low cost, low toxicity, and easy availability.
 Their disadvantages are low UV resistance and low abrasion resistance.